 The Commission conducts hearings on the City Comprehensive Plan and its implementation.
 It reviews and makes recommendations to the City Council on the adoption and enforcement of plans and regulations for the physical development of the City.
 The Commission also advises the Council through the Planning Director.

 The Planning and Development Commission recommended Council approval of a Bellingham Housing Authority request for 25 residential units, which included 12 duplexes and a single family unit, on approximately 2+ acres at Yew Street.
 They also recommended approval of a preliminary plat consisting of 6 lots on 1.83 acres with approximately .24 acres designated as common open space, located northeast of the Samish Way/Ridgemont Way intersection.
 The Commission approved a request for Planned Residential Development approval for 10 attached units on 3.23 acres of property located southeast of the Samish Way/Ridgemont Way intersection.
 They recommended approval of an amendment to the Columbia Neighborhood Plan deleting the recommendation that parking be removed on Meridian and Elm Street/Northwest Avenue.
 They also approved a request for Planned Development approval for use of an existing medical office building located on Squalicum Parkway.

-Meetings are typically held on the second and third Thursday of each month at 7:00 p.m. in the Council Chambers at City Hall.
-Meetings last approximately three to four and one-half hours.
+Meetings are typically held on the first and third Thursday of each month at 7:00 p.m. in the Council Chambers at City Hall.
+Meetings last approximately three hours.
 Time spent outside of meetings requires a minimum of one and one-half hours to prepare for each meeting.
-See Meetings and Events for currently scheduled meetings.

 The Commission consists of seven members appointed by the Mayor.
 Terms of office are four years with a two term limit, and no compensation is paid to members of this Commission.
 All members must also have lived in Bellingham for two years.